hibernate/hibernate-demos/README.md

 * Java 9
     - multi-release-jar-demo: Shows how to build multi-release JARs with Java 9.
       Accompanies the blog post http://in.relation.to/2017/02/13/building-multi-release-jars-with-maven/
+* Other
+    - wildfly-patch-creation: How to create WildFly patch files.
+      Accompanies the blog post http://in.relation.to/2017/05/29/creating-patches-for-wildfly/

 ## License